basicallydan/danhough.com/_posts/2015-09-01-forkability.markdown

 As another example, C# projects normally have a `.proj` file, or some other project file.
 Forkability will point out if you've forgotten to commit it.

 There are more rules in place for both of these languages, but Python and Perl are also supported at the moment.
-More languages or platforms can be supported with your help!
+More languages or platforms can be supported with your help.

 ### Goals of the project